tsusanka/chefwebserver/README.md

 webchefserver
 =============

-Web server configuration using chef
+Web server configuration using chef.

+Used solely for study purposes.